Geometric formulas on Rumely's weight function and crucial measure in non-archimedean dynamics: Abstract

 \section{Abstract}

-We introduce the $f$-crucial function $\Crucial_f$ associated to a rational function $f\in K(z)$ of degree $>1$ over an algebraically closed field $K$ of possibly positive characteristic that is complete with respect to a non-trivial and non-archimedean absolute value, and write down Rumely's (order) function $\ordRes_f$ in terms of the hyperbolic metric $\rho$ on the hyperbolic space $\sH^1$ in the Berkovich projective line $\sP^1=\sP^1(K)$.
-We also obtain geometric formulas on Rumely's weight function $w_f$ and crucial measure $\nu_f$ on $\sP^1$ associated to $f$ as well as improvements of Rumely's principal results.
-As an application to dynamics, we obtain a quantitative equidistribution of the sequence $(\nu_{f^n})$ of $f^n$-crucial measures towards the $f$-equilibrium (or canonical) measure $\mu_f$ on $\sP^1$.
+We introduce the $f$-crucial function $\Crucial_f$ associated to a rational function $f\in K(z)$ of degree $>1$ over an algebraically closed field $K$ of possibly positive characteristic that is complete with respect to a non-trivial and non-archimedean absolute value, and give a global and explicit expression of Rumely's (resultant) function $\ordRes_f$ in terms of the hyperbolic metric $\rho$ on the Berkovich upper half space $\sH^1$ in the Berkovich projective line $\sP^1=\sP^1(K)$.
+We also obtain geometric formulas for Rumely's weight function $w_f$ and crucial measure $\nu_f$ on $\sP^1$ associated to $f$, as well as improvements of Rumely's principal results.
+As an application to dynamics, we obtain a quantitative equidistribution of the sequence $(\nu_{f^n})_n$ of $f^n$-crucial measures towards the $f$-equilibrium (or canonical) measure $\mu_f$ on $\sP^1$.

 \subjclass[2010] {Primary 37P50; Secondary 11S82, 37P05}

 \keywords{crucial function, weight function, crucial measure, minimal resultant locus, barycenter, crucial set, crucial tree, non-archimedean dynamics}